Bethieieio/project-two-underground-quiz/README.md

 - The h1 is in the chosen font of "Open Sans" in white, with a vermillion red shadow.
 This makes it stand out from the rest of the text.
 The letter spacing has been set to -3, to push the letters together.
 The background is my chosen blue that is slightly transparent so the background can be seen behind it.
 - The reset button is located in the bottom left corner of the page.
 It has the exact same colour scheme as the h1.
 When the game is in process or finished, the player can choose to press the reset to start again if they want to improve their score.
 When the button is hovered over, the background and shadow colors swap around.
 - In the bottom right of the screen is a logo link to my GitHub page that opens in another tab.
 It is white, so it stands out aganist the background.
+- There is a favicon icon in the tab, that is a TFL logo.

 ### Start Page
 - The start page is the first page the user will see when visiting the site.